 The 18 shortlisted teams will be invited by Script to Screen to apply.
-Teams will until 11 January 2021 to complete the Whiringa Tuarua - Stage Two application.
+Teams will have seven weeks from invitation to complete the Whiringa Tuarua - Stage Two application.

 All applicants must register a User Account to complete the Kōpere Hou - Fresh Shorts online application.
 To register please go to the funding portal (https://freshshorts.nzfilm.co.nz/) and follow the registration instructions.
 You can access it using the URL, or through the Script to Screen or NZFC websites.
 It will also be posted on the Kōpere Hou - Fresh Shorts Facebook page.